Privacy settings

 Do we protect your information?

 We will only keep your information for as long as it is required by us or other regulatory bodies in order to comply with legal and regulatory requirements, or for other operational reasons.
-In most cases this will be a maximum of seven years after your application is closed.
+In most cases this will be a maximum of seven years after your application is closed and then will be securely destroyed.

 Our contractors are required to comply with the law to ensure data is managed appropriately and for specified purposes.

 We participate in the Cabinet Office’s National Fraud Initiative, a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.
+We are required to provide sets of data to the Minister for the Cabinet Office for matching for each exercise.
 This data may then be passed on to other public bodies to investigate any matches.
-For more information see National Fraud Initiative.
+For more information see National Fraud Initiative - Lancaster City Council

 Your rights and how to find out more